Snowflake-Labs/sf-samples/samples/cortex_analyst_salesforce_salescloud_template/README.md

 The provided semantic YAML file enables analysts to answer questions about accounts, opportunities, and sales reps out-of-the-box when using Cortex Analyst against Salesforce Sales Cloud tables in Snowflake.

 This repository has instructions for implementing the semantic YAML file:
-1. With the included sample Salesforce data
+1. With the included sample Salesforce data (use sfdc_sales_demo.yaml)
-2. Against your own Salesforce data in Snowflake
+2. Against your own Salesforce data in Snowflake (use sfdc_sales.yaml)

 ## Key Assets & Pre-Requisites
 1. If you are planning on editing the sample yaml template file, you will need the [The Semantic Model Generator for Cortex Analyst](https://github.com/Snowflake-Labs/semantic-model-generator).
 This is a developer solution for validation, iteration testing, editing and saving of a final file to stage.